-- Evaluating the suitability between risk management policies with the implementation of such risk policy - Monitoring and evaluating the task implementation of Risk Management Committee and Risk Management Work Unit (SKMR) to provide recommendations to the Board of Commissioner
+- h.
+Other tasks besides those mentioned above, given by the Board of Commissioners to the Committees in accordance with their functions and duties from time to time as needed. - i.
+Preparing recommendations to the Board of Commissioners regarding changes that must be made to the entity's Risk Management framework or risk appetite approved by the Board of Commissioners. - Evaluating the suitability between risk management policies with the implementation of such risk policy - Monitoring and evaluating the task implementation of Risk Management Committee and Risk Management Work Unit (SKMR) to provide recommendations to the Board of Commissioner

-In accordance with the provisions of Financial Services Authority, Risk Monitoring Committee holds meetings at least 4 times a year.
+In accordance with the provisions of Otoritas Jasa Keuangan, Risk Monitoring Committee holds meetings at least 4 times a year.
 Meetings can only be held when attended by at least 51% of the total members, including Independent Commissioners and Independent Parties.

-Risk Monitoring Committee has held the meeting for 4 times during 2021 with the following attendance:
+Risk Monitoring Committee has held the meeting for 4 times during 2023 with the following attendance:

 No. Name Position Number of Meetings Number of Attendance Attendance Level

-1 Benny K. Yudiatmaja Member 4 4 100%
+1 Ir.
+Kumhal Djamil, SE Anggota 4 4 100%

-2 Daniel Tjong Member 4 4 100%
+2 Michael Hendra Suryadi Anggota 4 4 100%

-3 Ir.Kumhal Djamil, SE Guest 4 1 25%
+3 Daniel Tjong Anggota 4 4 100%